kipDstar/FlataDango/README.md

   - Clicking on any movie in the list updates the displayed details.
   - Uses an additional `GET` request to fetch new movie data.

-## How I executed Installation & Setup
+## How I Executed Installation & Setup

-1. I Cloned the repository:
+1. I cloned the repository:
    ```sh
    git clone https://github.com/yourusername/flataDango.git
    cd flataDango